liong-t/aiap12_group1_sharing/draft2.md

 ### Explanation of the U-Net component and its role in Stable Diffusion

 U-Net is a type of convolutional neural network (CNN) that is downsampling an image into lower-dimensional representation and reconstructs it during upsampling.
-The downsampling and upsampling stacks communciate through skip connections.
+The downsampling and upsampling stacks communicate through skip connections.
 In the context of the Stable Diffusion architecture, U-Net is used to generate high-quality images from the low-dimensional representation of the input image, generated by the Variational Autoencoder (VAE).

 In the context of the Stable Diffusion architecture, the U-Net is used to generate high-quality images from the latent space representation generated by the VAE.
 The U-Net takes the latent space representation as input and generates an output image that is similar to the original input image.
 The skip connections in the U-Net architecture help in the preservation of fine-grained details in the input image, which are important for generating high-quality output images.
 The U-Net is trained on a large dataset of images to learn the mapping between the latent space representation and the output image.